Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/README.md

   * :sunglasses: = Identifies, understands, and fixes all red flags, while also providing documentation, tools, and advice that help team members develop this skill

-A software engineer demonstrates the mastery of this professional skill at the E level by first providing a realistic source code segment that exhibits a red flag.
+A software engineer demonstrates the mastery of this professional skill at the :sunglasses: level by first providing a realistic source code segment that exhibits a red flag.
 The engineer should then explain how the source code was fixed to avoid the red flag and then finally document the steps taken to ensure that other team